 Action 8.5.4.b: Partner with the Arts and Humanities Council, schools, nonprofits and other community groups to create youth art installations in parks, open spaces and public buildings.
 Develop programs that foster love of art and creativity among the county's future residents.

-Policy 8.5.5: Provide every resident in the county opportunities to experience art and culture daily by making public art an integral part of the public realm and physical infrastructure.
-Integrate art and interactive design into parks, public spaces and civic facilities like libraries, post offices and schools.
-Use art and design to reflect the history and unique characteristics of the place, stimulate the mind and encourage physical activity.
+Policy 8.5.5: Provide every resident in the county opportunities to experience art and culture characteristics of the place, stimulate the mind and encourage physical activity.
 Add public art to bridges, noise barriers, bike racks, streetscape elements, etc.